k8s-helper/k8s-helper.github.io/README.md

-# Kubernetes Tutorials and Common Questions
+# Kubernetes Tutorials and Answers to Popular Questions
 ## Introduction

-Welcome to our Kubernetes Tutorials and Common Questions project!
+Welcome to our Kubernetes Tutorials and Popular Questions project!
 Here, you will find a variety of resources to help you learn about and work with Kubernetes, an open-source container orchestration system.
 Our tutorials cover a range of topics, from the basics of installation and configuration to more advanced techniques for managing and deploying applications.
-We also have a section dedicated to answering common questions about Kubernetes and its various features and components.
+We also have a section dedicated to answering Popular questions about Kubernetes and its various features and components.
 Whether you are a beginner looking to get started with Kubernetes or an experienced user seeking to deepen your understanding of the system, we hope you will find these resources helpful and informative.

 ## Mission
 Our mission with this project is to provide a comprehensive and up-to-date resource for learning about and working with Kubernetes.
 We believe that Kubernetes has the potential to revolutionize the way we deploy and manage applications, and we want to make it as accessible and user-friendly as possible.